-For a long time Adobe has been number one when it comes to creative software.
+For a long time Adobe has been number one when it comes to creative software, with some of the best video editing software and graphic design apps under its belt.
 And for designers who can afford its Creative Cloud packages, Adobe's offering of industry-leading tools, including Photoshop CC, Illustrator CC, InDesign CC and more can be too tempting to resist.

 This year has seen challengers to the throne though, with competitors first coming forward with powerful alternatives to Photoshop and great alternatives to InDesign to try and convince Adobe-doubters to jump ship.
 But what if you can't even stretch to their one-off payment plans?
 What if you're operating on a budget of nothing or you simply want to check out a new tool that might offer a way of working that suits you better?